Europe of Sovereign Nations Group: 10th European Parliament (2024–present)

 At the constituent meeting, René Aust (AfD) and Stanisław Tyszka (NN) were elected co-chairpersons of the parliamentary group, with Sarah Knafo (Reconquête), Milan Uhrík (Republic Movement) and Stanislav Stoyanov (Revival) elected as deputy chairpersons.

 Republic Movement MEP Milan Mazurek, who was previously excluded from the group, was admitted on 22 January 2025.

 In March 2025, it was reported that the Spanish Se Acabó La Fiesta MEP Alvise Pérez and Greek Niki were in negotiations to join ESN.

+In February 2026, Italian MEP Roberto Vannacci, having split from the League and founded a new party, National Future, joined ESN.

 MEPs

 10th European Parliament

-Europe of Sovereign Nations has MEPs in 8 member states.
+Europe of Sovereign Nations has MEPs in 9 member states.
 Dark blue indicates member states sending multiple MEPs, light blue indicates member states sending a single MEP.